Creature Comforts: The original film

-By contrast, a tarsier, Alex, a former circus chicken, a turtle, and an armadillo praise their enclosures for the comfort and security they bring, and a family of polar bears, particularly one named Andrew, talk about both the advantages and disadvantages of zoos for the welfare of animals.
+By contrast, a tarsier, Alex, a former circus chicken, a tortoise, and an armadillo praise their enclosures for the comfort and security they bring, and a family of polar bears, particularly one named Andrew, talk about both the advantages and disadvantages of zoos for the welfare of animals.
 Rather than the subject being one-sided or biased towards one viewpoint, there is a strong balance of opinions in the film, with some interviewees who are happy with their living situation, some who are not, and some who have a neutral opinion.

 The voices of each character were performed by residents of both a housing estate and an old people's home.
 Stop motion animation was then used to animate each character, and the answers given in the interviews were put in the context of zoo animals.
-The polar bears were voiced by a family who owned a local shop, while the Puma was voiced by a Brazilian student who was living in the United Kingdom, but missed his home country.
+The polar bears were voiced by a family who owned a local shop, while the lion was voiced by Nick Park's Brazilian friend.
+The only credited actress was Julie Sedgewick who voiced the interviewer.